blockchain-samples/blockchain-17/README.md

 # Usage
 ```
 make # Build
-./bc addblock "Send 2 more BTC to Richardo" # Add a block to the blockchain
+./bc addblock "Send 2 BTC to Richardo" # Add a block to the blockchain
 ./bc printblockchain # Print all the blocks of the blockchain
 ```